Victor Halansky

-Victor Halansky, is a Russian economist.
-He was executive manager in Bureau of the State Bank of the USSR in Leningrad; 1990-1996 – Chief Officer, Main Department of the Central Bank of the Russian Federation in Saint Petersburg.
-Since 2003 - Director of Saint Petersburg Banking School (college) of the Bank of Russia.
-Since 2000 - Chairman of the Board of Directors of Viking Bank.
+Victor Halansky (born 1937) is a Russian economist.
+He was an executive manager in the Bureau of the State Bank of the USSR in Leningrad, and from 1990 to 1996 he was chief officer of the Main Department of the Central Bank of the Russian Federation in Saint Petersburg.
+Since 2003, he has been director of the Saint Petersburg Banking School of the Bank of Russia.
+Since 2000, he has been chairman of the board of directors of Viking Bank.